 So, I’ve hit a wall, guys, an emotional and mental wall.
 My nerves are fried, my emotions, an exposed nerve.
-As if living through an historic worldwide pandemic isn’t enough, I’ve been experiencing shitty life stuff, one shitty thing after another.
-I just can’t take it.
-I mean, I’m a strong person.
+As if living through an historic global pandemic isn’t enough, I’ve been experiencing shitty life stuff, one shitty thing after another.
+I’m a strong person.
 I think I’m strong, anyway.
 I’ve been through a lot of shit.
 I’ve come out of some pretty awful, terrible things and I always seem to be able to keep moving forward.

 But because I know what awaits me on the other side of my (managed, for now) depression, I’m not ashamed to admit that the steps I’m taking to take care of myself right now are motivated by fear.
 I’m afraid to sink back into that familiar darkness.
 I’m afraid that if I do, I might not get back to the light this time.
 This feels urgent, vital, like everything is on the line.